vmsnivas/stats/07-Docker/README.md

+- [ ] Pluralsight
+	- [ ] Managing Containers with Docker
-- [x] 01.
-Docker QuickStart
+		- [ ] 01.
+Docker Deep Dive
 		- [ ] 02.
-Docker Deep Dive
+Managing Docker Images
 		- [ ] 03.
-Docker and Elastic BeanStack
+Implementing a Self-hosted Docker Registry
 		- [ ] 04.
-Microsoft Azure Container Service with Docker
+Containerizing a Software Application with Docker
+		- [ ] 05.
+Securing the Docker Platform
+		- [ ] 06.
+Docker Networking
+		- [ ] 07.
+Monitoring Containerized Application Health with Docker
+	- [ ] Continuous Delivery Using Docker And Ansible